ben-denham/rhapsody/README.md

 function to help with music generation, an improvement to the structure of the project, or an example of some cool technique to add to the documentation.

+Contributions to documentation in the form of tutorials or guides on programmatic or musical concepts are very welcome.
+Ideally, Rhapsody can become a platform for programmers to learn more about music, and for musicians to learn more about programming.

 It might make sense for some contributions to be added to the projects that Rhapsody uses, but they can still be added to Rhapsody itself